-The Edinburgh reviewers, in speaking of Lord King's pamphlet, observe, that "it does not follow because our imports always consist partly of bullion, that the balance of trade is therefore permanently in our favour.
+The Edinburgh reviewers, in speaking of Lord King's pamphlet, observe, 1 that "it does not follow because our imports always consist partly of bullion, that the balance of trade is therefore permanently in our favour.
 Bullion," they say, "is a commodity, for which, as for every other, there is a varying demand; and which, exactly like any other, may enter the catalogue either of imports or exports; and this exportation or importation of bullion will not affect the course of exchange in a different way from the exportation or importation of any other commodities."

 No person ever exports or imports bullion without first considering the rate of exchange.
 It is by the rate of exchange that he discovers the relative value of bullion in the two countries between which it is estimated.
 It is therefore consulted by the bullion-merchant in the same manner as the price-current is by other merchants, before they determine on the exportation or importation of other commodities.
-If eleven florins in Holland contain an equal quantity of pure silver as twenty standard shillings, silver bullion, equal in weight to twenty standard shillings, can never be exported from London to Amsterdam whilst the exchange is at par, or unfavourable to Holland.
-Some expence and risk must attend its exportation, and the very term par expresses that a quantity of silver bullion, equal to that weight and purity, is to be

-Edinburgh Review, July 1803, Ed.
-1, by an error, 'favourable'.
-Art.
-XI (by Francis Horner), p.
-419. obtained in Holland by the purchase of a bill of exchange, free of all expence.
+If eleven florins in Holland contain an equal quantity of pure silver as twenty standard shillings, silver bullion, equal in weight to twenty standard shillings, can never be exported from London to Amsterdam whilst the exchange is at par, or unfavourable2 to Holland.
+Some expence and risk must attend its exportation, and the very term par expresses that a quantity of silver bullion, equal to that weight and purity, is to be obtained in Holland by the purchase of a bill of exchange, free of all expence.
 Who would send bullion to Holland at an expence of three or four per cent. when, by the purchase of a bill at par, he in fact obtains an order for the delivery to his correspondent in Holland of the same weight of bullion which he was about to export?